dmcardle/nmcardle.com/resume/resume.md

 ### Draper Laboratory

-Member of Technical Staff | Cambridge, MA | March 2018 - October 2018
+Member of Technical Staff / Software Engineer | Cambridge, MA | March 2018 - October 2018

 * Technical work on DoD projects with a focus on formal methods and cybersecurity.
 * Specific topics include formally-verified software, static taint analysis, and fuzzing.